HenkVanHoek/frigate-ha-docker-compose/README.md

 ### Step 3: Mosquitto Initial Config (The "Bootstrap")

-To prevent a crash loop, we will first start Mosquitto *without* requiring a password.
+To prevent the "crash loop," we will first start Mosquitto *without* requiring a password.

-Create the following configuration file.
-Because you created the directory yourself in Step 2, you will have write permissions.
+Create the following configuration file. **This is a minimal, temporary config.** Do **not** add the `password_file` line yet, as this will cause the container to crash.

 **File:** `/path/to/your/docker/mosquitto/config/mosquitto.conf`

     # INITIAL CONFIGURATION (TEMPORARY)
-    # We allow anonymous users so the container can start,
-    # allowing us to generate the password file.
+    # This file MUST NOT contain the 'password_file' line yet.

     persistence true
     persistence_location /mosquitto/data/
     log_dest file /mosquitto/log/mosquitto.log

-    # Temporary setting:
+    # Temporary setting to allow the container to start:
     allow_anonymous true

 ---